Skin Cancer Reconstruction

 You don’t have to live with obvious signs of skin cancer treatment.
 Talk to our friendly and knowledgeable team today to learn more about your options or to schedule a consultation.

 What Areas Can Be Treated?

 Skin cancer can develop on any area of the body, including the face, neck, chest, arms, torso, legs, and feet; however, regions that are exposed to direct sunlight typically experience a higher rate of the disease.
 Our skilled team is capable of repairing the skin in any location where cancer treatment has occurred.
 Precision is necessary to achieve the desired outcome in delicate areas of the face, such as the eyelids, ears, nose, cheeks, and lips.
-Dr. Wilson takes great care to reduce visible signs of treatment so patients can return to normal activities with confidence.
+Dr. Richard Zeff takes great care to reduce visible signs of treatment so patients can return to normal activities with confidence.
 During your initial consultation, he will develop a customized treatment plan that offers the best possible result for your needs and goals.

 Contact Our Practice

 For more information on how skin cancer reconstruction is performed, or if you would like to schedule a consultation, please contact our practice today.